luananogueirap/mvc_arch/README.md

 How to Run

-Before running the project, make sure you have MySQL and XAMPP installed on your machine.
+Before running the project, make sure you have MySQL or XAMPP installed on your machine.
 Start the server using `npm start` (or `npm dev`) and open `localhost` in your browser.